Bleach: Hell Verse: Plot

-The film starts with a recap of the anime episodes in which Soul Reaper Ichigo Kurosaki's battle against one of his nemesis, Ulquiorra, and transforms into an incredibly powerful and uncontrollable Hollow.
+The film starts with a recap of the anime episodes in which Substitute Soul Reaper Ichigo Kurosaki's battle against one of his powerful nemesis, Ulquiorra, and transforms into an incredibly powerful and uncontrollable Full Hollow form by Orihime Inoue's desperate cries.
 Some time later, Soul Reapers Rukia Kuchiki and Renji Abarai arrive in the human world to inspect a strange occurrence, though they remain vague about what.
 Shortly after, powerful masked spirits attack Ichigo and his friends at school.
 When the mask of one of the spirits breaks, the gates of Hell appear and a Kushanāda—one of the guardians of Hell—impales the unmasked spirit, dragging him into Hell.
 It is revealed that the masked spirits are Sinners and they hide their faces to avoid being dragged back to Hell.
 During the battle, Ichigo's two sisters, Karin and Yuzu are attacked by Shuren, the leader of the Sinners.
 Ichigo manages to return in time to attack Shuren, but is unable to defeat him.
 Kokutō, a Sinner not allied with Shuren, rescues Karin, but Shuren manages to depart with Yuzu.
 Kokutō offers to assist Ichigo by showing him the route into Hell, and Rukia, Renji, and Uryū Ishida decide to join the quest.

 During a fight against Kushanāda, Ichigo's Hollow mask spontaneously manifests.
 Kokutō explains Hell brings out one's hidden powers and anyone killed in Hell will also get trapped.
 Kushanāda torture Sinners by consuming them; consumed spirits are eventually reborn at a lower level, after which they are again caught and consumed in a cycle which continues until their will is completely crushed and their remains turn to dust.
 Confronted by Shuren's minions, Rukia, Renji and Uryū fight while Ichigo and Kokutō move on to Shuren's lair, where Yuzu is held captive.
 Shuren orders Ichigo to destroy the gates of Hell, believing it will free the Sinners.
 Once Shuren's group is defeated, Kokutō reveals he tricked Shuren into luring Ichigo to Hell and wants to use Ichigo's Hollow powers to break the invisible chains which tie him to Hell.
 Kokutō then taunts Ichigo by revealing that Yuzu has become a Sinner, and cutting down Rukia, Uryū and Renji.
-Ichigo angrily transforms into his Hollow form and blasts Kokutō with a power that destroys most of the chains binding him to Hell and part of the gates of Hell.
+Ichigo angrily transforms into his Full Hollow form and blasts Kokutō with a power that destroys most of the chains binding him to Hell and part of the gates of Hell.
 Renji breaks Ichigo's Hollow mask and activates a spell that teleports Ichigo and Yuzu out of Hell, leaving himself, Rukia and Uryū trapped.